Kidpower Skills for Health Care Providers

 Safety is a predominant health concern for children through young adulthood, and the primary care provider has a great opportunity to impact the health of children by providing education and skills for them to practice and use.

-Kidpower, a nonprofit organization that has taught safety skills to over 2 million children, teenagers and adults, including those with special needs, has developed practical, hands-on, safe, age-appropriate, and abilities-appropriate programs, which are easily incorporated into a medical office, visit.
+Kidpower Teenpower Fullpower International, a nonprofit organization that has taught safety skills to over 3 million children, teenagers and adults, including those with special needs, has developed practical, hands-on, safe, age-appropriate, and abilities-appropriate programs, which are easily incorporated into a medical office, visit.

-While time is very limited during an office visit or well-child check, Kidpower skills are simple to learn, teach, and incorporate in increments during these visits, providing excellent tools and resources for common problems and issues that arise.
+While time is very limited during an office visit or well-child check, Kidpower skills are simple to learn, teach, and incorporate in increments during these visits, providing excellent tools and resources for common problems and issues that arise that can be communicated in just a couple of minutes.

 Safety Skills for Well-Child Check Visits